'He had asked for help': Mum's call for greater student protection | ITV News

 Fiona Marley Paterson sat down with one of the mothers who has been campaigning in memory of her son

-The families of students who've taken their own lives will be at Westminster next week as MPs debate whether universities should have a statutory duty of care for those who are studying.
+The families of students who've taken their own lives were at Westminster today as MPs debate whether universities should have a statutory duty of care for those who are studying.

 Oskar Carrick from Kendal is one of those who died and his family has joined others who lost their children to suicide to call for a change in the law.